Louisiana Seals Smiles

 Louisiana Dental Health Professional Shortage Areas

-Louisiana is a predominately rural state with 84% designated as a Dental Health Professional Shortage Area.
+Louisiana is a predominately rural state with 86% of residents living in a Dental Health Professional Shortage Area.
 According to Medicaid data, children of low-income families’ experience greater barriers to receiving dental services.
 This includes lower rates of dental insurance, issues with provider office location and a limited number of practices accepting Medicaid insurance.

 Funding School Sealant Programs

 To operate effectively and ensure sustainability, all Louisiana Seals Smiles programs need adequate funding.
 Considering direct reimbursement through Medicaid, CHIP or by sliding fee payments, is an option to secure a means for ongoing services.